ionpath/mibilib/README.md

 recommended to use the `conda` environment manager to install and manage this library's dependencies.

-### Option A: Clone repository and create environement
+### Option A: Clone repository and create environment
 This option downloads the source code and creates the development environment.
 ```bash
 cd <path/to/where/you/want/to/install/project>